-- The Main state machine contains an initial state and a view state. - The initial state has a transition to the view state.

-To display content in your list, add a datapool item of type String list.
+- The Main state machine contains an Initial state and a View state. - The Initial state has a transition to the View state. - Step 1 To display content in your list, add a datapool item of type String list.

-In the navigation area, go to Datapool, and click H.
+In the Datapool component, click +.